shadow81627/scrapey/README.md

 ```

 ## TODO

-- set content created at from git
+- [x] set content created at from git.
-- check URL has URLs if not set for recrawl
+- [x] check URL has URLs if not set for recrawl.
-- save crawl response
+- [] Save crawl response as archive/cache.
-- consider using Crawlee to help manger crawl queue and rate limiting
+- [] Consider using Crawlee to help manger crawl queue and rate limiting.
-- consider better content storage options
+- [] Consider better content storage options.
-- stop Thing with same name but different brand overriding
+- [] Stop Thing with same name but different brand overriding.
-- crawl share browser rather than start fresh for each crawl thread
+- [] Crawl share browser rather than start fresh for each crawl thread.
-- Investigate why get JSON from html gets truncated
+- [x] Investigate why get JSON from html gets truncated.
+Problem cheerio/he html encoding issues.
+Solution - change to `node-html-parser`.
+- [] Consider using web.archive.org to fetch html.
+- [] Queue rate limit image probe and add retry.